motiwalam/24solver/README.md

 ```
 `operators.arith_ops` is a tuple of the operators `add`, `sub`, `mul`, `div`, and `pow`.

 `Node` is a class defined in the module `trees.py`.
-Calling `str` on it will produce a string representing it in s-expression syntax.
+Calling `str` on an instance of `Node` will produce a representation of the tree it contains.

 ### example usage
 #### default parameters